Hunter Dekkers: Professional career

+New Orleans Saints

-In April 2025, he was invited to New Orleans Saints rookie minicamp.
+In April 2025, Dekkers was invited to New Orleans Saints rookie minicamp.
 On May 12, 2025, Dekkers officially signed with the Saints as an undrafted free agent.
 On July 31, the Saints released Dekkers.
 On August 6, Dekkers re-signed with the Saints.
 However, he was waived by New Orleans once more on August 14.
 Dekkers was signed to the practice squad on August 27.
 He was released again on September 4, and was re-signed to the practice squad on September 9.
 Dekkers was once more waived by the Saints on September 10, and was subsequently re-signed to the practice squad on September 18.
+On September 24, Dekkers was placed on the practice squad injured reserve after suffering a shoulder injury.
+On December 31, the Saints moved Dekkers to the active roster before the season's final game, a move that would allow the team to sign him to a futures contract in the offseason.

+Houston Gamblers

+On January 12, 2026, Dekkers signed with the Houston Gamblers of the United Football League (UFL).

+New Orleans Saints (second stint)

+On June 17, 2026, Dekkers signed with the New Orleans Saints.
+On August 29, he was waived.